HazelGriffith/SYSC_5105_Project_ATCG/README.md

 Authors: Hazel Grifith and Ghinwa Yassin

 ## Description
-In this project demonstrate two techniques for automatically generating test cases for software.
+In this project we demonstrate two techniques for automatically generating test cases for software.
 We use the techniques known as category partition/combinatorial pair-wise and metamorphic to automatically generate test cases for two case studies.
 Case study 1 is a program that uses a version of Newton's method to solve quadratic equations for their roots.
 Case study 2 is a program that uses a greedy algorithm followed by one of four back tracking algorithms to find a solution to minimal set cover problems